dhis2/training-docs/content/tracker_use/tg_maps.md

 ![](resources/images/maps/mapteirelationship.png)

 Explain the relationships tab in a bit more detail as you are configuring this part of the map.
 This allows you to show relationships between tracked entities, but has a large warning message as it is still in development.

-One of the main drawbacks when using the relationship layer is that it only allows you to display relationships within the same program.
-In our example, we actually have a separate program for registering contacts, but we are not able to display the relationships between the surveillance program and the contacts program; we can only display relationships within the surveillance program (ie. both the cases and contacts must be in this program).
-Applied more generally, this means that you are only able to display relationships within the same program on the map currently using the tracked entity layer.

 **Period Tab**